 As an artist who embraces the musical multiplicity of our time, Dan works simultaneously in a variety of media and contexts, including instrumental chamber music, electroacoustic computer music, free improvisation, electronica, and sound art.
 Since the late 90s, the hammer dulcimer has been the primary vehicle for his music.
 As a performer he is active with his own chamber ensemble, The Dan Joseph Ensemble, as well as in various improvisational collaborations and as a soloist.
 Recent projects include the JCC Trio with composer-performers Tom Chiu and Jason Cady, and live multi-media performances with video artist Katherine Liberovskaya.

 Dan’s work has been presented at Merkin Concert Hall, Diapason Gallery for Sound, Harvestworks, Roulette, Issue Project Room, Experimental Intermedia, Human Resources, Harrison House, Yerba Buena Center for the Arts, New Langton Arts and other venues.
-He has received commissions from the New York State Council of the Arts, Gamelan Son of Lion, sfSoundGroup, baritone Thomas Buckner, and clarinetist Matt Ingalls.
+He has received commissions from the Harvestworks, Music for Contemplation, Gamelan Son of Lion, sfSoundGroup, baritone Thomas Buckner, and others.
 Dan has held residencies at Headlands Center for the Arts, the Lower Manhattan Cultural Council and Harvestworks Digital Media Arts Center.